 I can still observe a decline in focus and clarity of thinking when, for some reason, I stop doing it for more than a few days.
 This takes us to the next point which is:

 It is also much easier to maintain a high level of fitness once you achieve it than to rebuild it once you lost it.

 Training gives you self-confidence.
 You know how your body is going to react and what to expect from it in different situations.
 This attitude is very important when it comes to self-defense.

 Facing a different, and many times more capable, opponent in a full power sparring will teach you valuable lessons.

 The guy in front of you is just a man, who may be technically better and physically stronger than you are, but he started from the same position as yours.

 This especially holds true when you make great progress and face the same opponent again in the future.

-One of the greatest benefits of training is that feeling that you can break your physical and also mental limitations with your actions.
+One of the greatest benefits of training is the feeling that you can break your physical and also mental limitations with your actions.

 When you train hard and push through the tiredness and pain on a regular basis and then you can see the fruits of your work will be a great and rewarding moment in your life.